Expansive Lie Group Actions: Expansive Actions of Finitely Generated Groups

 \textbf{Acknowledgements:} \textit{The authors would like to thank professor Pablo Daniel Carrasco for his great help in the development of this work.
-His ideas were essential to improve the writing of this work the presentation of the results contained here.}
+His comments were essential to improve the content of this work.
+The authors also would like to thank the referees.
+Their valuable comments and suggestions were very useful and helped the authors to improve the exposition of this work. }